 Deng arrested Gene Sharp but released him to British Hong Kong and from there he directed the insurrection, as he recounts in his memoir, Non-Violent Struggle in China.
 Voice of America’s Beijing chief and CIA field operative, Alan Pessin, offered the demonstrators comfort, encouragement, provocation, strategic guidance and tactical advice in round-the-clock broadcasts and students who were there still talk of the VOA’s promised land of ‘freedom and democracy’.
 From New York, the Taiwan-funded Chinese Alliance for Democracy issued an Open Letter to Chinese University Students which, posted in Beijing University’s Triangle on April 26, called for ‘consolidating the organizational links established during the movement, strengthening the contacts with the critics and strengthening support for the movement within all sectors of society,’.
 The Taiwanese government provided $1 million for walkie talkies, loudspeakers and tents and flew one of its most prominent members–and future Nobel Peace laureate–Liu Xiaobo, from D.C. to lead the protests.
 Infighting began immediately as the students’ chosen leader, Chai Ling–herself holding an emergency exit visa to the U.S.–accused Liu of using the student movement to ‘rebuild his own image’.

-Moderate student leaders, like Wu’er Kaxi, argued that, having made their point, the students should withdraw from the square and live to fight another day., as she explained in an interview, “Some fellow students asked me what our plans are, what our demands will be in future.
-This made me feel sick at heart; I started out to tell them that what we were waiting for was actually the spilling of blood, for only when the government descends to the depths of depravity and decides to deal with us by slaughtering us, only when rivers of blood flow in the Square, will the eyes of our country’s people truly be opened…But how could I tell them this?
+Moderate student leaders, like Wu'er Kaxi, argued that, having made their point, the students should withdraw from the square and live to fight another day.
+Chai Ling, however, commanded her followers to stay, as she explained in an interview, "Some fellow students asked me what our plans are, what our demands will be in future.
+This made me feel sick at heart; I started out to tell them that what we were waiting for was actually the spilling of blood, for only when the government descends to the depths of depravity and decides to deal with us by slaughtering us, only when rivers of blood flow in the Square, will the eyes of our country's people truly be opened…But how could I tell them this?
 How could I tell them that their lives would have to be sacrificed in order to win?
 If we withdraw from the square, the government will kill us anyway and purge those who supported us.
 If we let them win, thousands would perish, and seventy years of achievement would be wasted.
 Who knows how long it would be before the movement could rise again?”
 Her fellow organizer, Wang Yam, supported Chai Ling and called for violence.

 Six weeks after the protests began, at midnight on June 3, troops began to move from the railway station into the city under orders not to fire unless fired upon.
 An officer later testified at the official enquiry, “If we had been allowed to let ourselves go, one battalion would have been quite sufficient to quell the riot but, with rioters hiding behind onlookers, we had to stay our hand”.
 On the way in, one soldier was seized and thrown from an overpass, another doused with gasoline and set alight, one was clubbed to death and disemboweled and three major-generals were attacked and hospitalized.
 Rioters looted weapons and ammunition from captured trucks and attacked government buildings and leaders distributed knives, iron bars, bricks and chains, urging people to ‘take up arms and overthrow the government’.